Rural Internet: In the United States

-One study in particular examined the ways in which inaccessibility for rural and "quasi-rural" residents affects their daily life, conceptualizing issues of accessibility as a form of socioeconomic inequity.
-By using Illinois as a case study - a state with both urban and rural environments—the authors demonstrate how the rural-urban digital divide negatively impacts those that live in areas that fall between the two distinct categories of rural and urban.
+One study in particular examined the ways in which inaccessibility for rural and "quasi-rural" residents affects their daily lives, conceptualizing issues of accessibility as a form of socioeconomic inequity.
+By using Illinois as a case study—a state with both urban and rural environments—the authors demonstrate how the rural-urban digital divide negatively impacts those who live in areas that fall between the two distinct categories of rural and urban.
 Interviews with residents from Illinois describe "missed pockets," or areas in which service installation is not available or far too expensive.
 This inaccessibility leads many to experience sentiments of social isolation as residents feel disconnected from current events, cultural trends, and even close friends and family members.

 Internet access inequalities are further deepened by public policy and commercial investment.
 In 2003, The Information Society published an article explaining how exchange areas and local access transport areas (LATAs) arrange citizens into markets for telecommunication companies, which centralizes access rather than encouraging businesses to cater to more remote communities.
 These areas were created through regulatory measures intended to ensure greater access and are perpetuated by investment patterns as more disparate communities hold less potential for profits, thus creating "missed pockets."

 In Canada

-In Canada, when pressed by Member of Parliament David de Burgh Graham, the Federation of Canadian Municipalities did not see access to the internet a right.
-Telecommunications co-operatives like Antoine-Labelle provide an alternative to big Internet Service Providers.
+In Canada, when pressed by Member of Parliament David de Burgh Graham, the Federation of Canadian Municipalities did not see access to the Internet as a right.
+Telecommunications co-operatives like Antoine-Labelle provide an alternative to big Internet service providers.

 In Spain

 In Spain, the Guifi.net project has been for some people the only alternative to get access to the Internet.
-Usually, neighbors are the responsible to collect the necessary money to buy the network equipment that will do a Wireless link with another zone that already has internet access.
-There have also been cases in which the own city council has invested in the infrastructure.
+Usually, neighbors are responsible to collect the necessary money to buy the network equipment that will establish a Wireless link with another zone that already has Internet access.
+There have also been cases in which the city council itself has invested in the infrastructure.

 In the United Kingdom

 In the UK, the government aimed to provide superfast broadband (speeds of 24 Mbit/s or more) to 95% of the country by 2017.
-In 2014, a study by the Oxford Internet Institute found that in areas less than 20 mi from large cities, internet speed dropped below 2 Mbit/s, the speed designated as "adequate" by the government.
+In 2014, a study by the Oxford Internet Institute found that in areas less than 20 mi from large cities, Internet speed dropped below 2 Mbit/s, the speed designated as "adequate" by the government.